pgstef/pgstef.github.io/_posts/2019-04-17-one_rpm_to_rule_them_all.md

 In fact, the new `pgdg-redhat-repo` rpm will be installed...

-The yum `.repo` file will now contain the urls of all supported PostgreSQL
+The yum `.repo` file will now contains the urls of all supported PostgreSQL
 releases:

 ```bash